KennyC3200/Minecraft-Clone/README.md

 TODO
 -----
+* DO THEY NOT CACHE THE WORLD FOR GENERATION?
+MAYBE THATS WHAT I AM MISSING...
+* Implement a ticks system
+    * Chunks render at a tick rate
 * dear imgui does not have a CMakeLists.txt file.
 Will most likely have to use a cmake/imgui.cmake file
     * SOLUTION: Put the CMakeLists.txt file in the lib/ directory instead, and compile all necessary libraries into a lib/liblib.a file (yes, the name is weird by default, but what can we do)